matatk/landmarks/index.md

 Changes
 -------

+-   2.0.5 - 5th of December 2016
+    * No user-facing changes.
+    * Fix error in packaging (the new build system was not actually compressing the ZIP file, which different parts of the submission process for Chrome and Firefox didn't like&mdash;oops!)
+    * Add more code robustosity checks with ESLint.
+-   2.0.4 - 4th of December 2016
+    * Clean up the appearance of the popup.
+    * Increase 'momentary' highlight duration to two seconds, from one second.
+    * Remove a workaround for a bug in Firefox popup sizing that was fixed in Firefox 50.
+    * Drop Grunt and switch to just using NPM and scripts for building the extensions.
+    * Track builds with Travis CI.
+    * Use ESLint and EditorConfig code standards and quality tools.
 -   2.0.3 - 23rd of September 2016
     * When installed/updated on Chrome, show the web page, with a (hopefully) helpful notice about the install/upgrade.
     * Automatically re-inject the content script on Chrome when the extension is updated (or inject it when the extension is installed), as users would expect it to start working straight away.
 (Firefox does this itself.)